devindice/nimble_storage_zabbix/README.md

 - Enable interesting metrics by default
 - Adding interface number to the item name
 - Converting units to proper values (I need only the lower order bytes in my case)
+- Create graphs to show the used space over time